-At some point we have all experienced aromatherapy.
+At some point we have all experienced aromatherapies.
 We associate fragrance with memories.
-We need to find all the happy memories we can at this time.
+These days we need to find all the happy memories we can at this time.
 And it is always important to find time for ourselves.
 Take some time out and enjoy an essential oil!

 So many products contain a scent these days.
 Aromatherapy is a type of plant therapy like using herbs.
 Most essential oils are for external use.